Apostrophe-Corp/Lottery-DApp/README.md

 Fork this repo, make your updates and additions.
 Create a GitHub discussion and bring your new ideas to our notice.
 Once approved, set up a pull request.
-After revision, your name will forever be among the wonderful develpers who contributed to building Reach DAO.
+After revision, your name will forever be among the wonderful develpers who contributed to building the Lottery DApp.